lw8192/Red-Team-Dev/C/Multithreading_In_C.md

 ## Threading Concepts
 [Beej's Guide to C - Multithreading](https://beej.us/guide/bgc/html/split/multithreading.html)
 Creating a thread: creates a peer (not child to a parent process like in multiprocessing).
-Thread safety: a function is thread safe when it has correct results when it is invoked by mumtiple concurrent threads at the same time.
+Thread safety: a function is thread safe when it has correct results when it is invoked by multiple concurrent threads at the same time.
 Functions called from a thread must also be thread safe.
 Synchronization primitives: mutexes, semaphores
 Mutex (mutual exceptions): protects a section of code from being run at the same time by different threads.
 Used to protected a shared resource (ie a file) from being accessed and modified by multiple threads at the same time.
 Can be accquired or released.
 Semaphores: similiar to a mutex, can be locked / unlocked by any part of the program.